 Most Common Mistakes Entrepreneurs Make

 Entrepreneurs are not exempt from making mistakes.
-In fact, they probably make more decisions (and mistakes) than the average person.
-By understanding some of the most common mistakes entrepreneurs make, we can avoid them and navigate them better when they happen.
+They probably make more good and bad decisions than the average person.
+By understanding some of the most common mistakes entrepreneurs make, we can navigate situations better when they arise.

 And together, the three developed a very successful business!

 In 2008, however, their success was tested.
-When The Great Recession hit, they just weren’t selling.
-They went from making 168 million dollars profit to losing 185 million dollars in a year.
+When the Great Recession hit, they just weren’t selling.
+They went from making a profit of 168 million dollars to losing 185 million dollars in a year.

-But the crocs refused to die!
+But Crocs refused to die!
 The three guys went back to the drawing board.
-They improved their distribution network.
-They changed strategies, and they reduced overheads.
+They improved their distribution network, changed strategies, and reduced overheads.
 Their main objective?
-To make crocs stylish again.
+To make Crocs stylish again.

 They understood clearly that the youth influence what’s relevant.
 And simply because of that, they rose again.

-Fast forward to today, there are a million variations of the ugliest but most comfortable shoes ever.
+Today, a million variations of the ugliest but most comfortable shoes ever exist.

-They have reclaimed a spot in the footwear world.
-And the shoes have become a multigenerational footwear staple for many.
+They have reclaimed a spot in the footwear world and have become a multigenerational staple for many.

 The entrepreneur world can test you.
-Even the most successful business owners have made entrepreneur mistakes.
+Even the most successful business owners have made entrepreneurial mistakes.

 The statistics can back me up.

-20% of new businesses fail during the first two years of being open.
-45% fail during the first five years, and 65% fail during the first 10 years.
+20% of new businesses fail within the first two years of opening, 45% within the first five years, and 65% within the first ten years.

 Only 25% of new businesses make it to 15 years or more.